benjohnsto/ronaldsons_cemetery/README.md

 April 10th 1848 / aged 67 years Also / Martha / wife of James
 Banford / who departed this life / April 11?, A .
 D. 1856 / aged 67 years6 months & 6 days

-In / Memory of / Lewis Boberts / who departed this life / June 14th (?)
+In / Memory of / Lewis Roberts / who departed this life / June 14th (?)
 1835 / in the 53rd year of his age

 In memory / of / Sophia C. Alexander / who departed this life /